kadavilrahul/coding_task_manager/README.md

 5. Open a Pull Request

 ### Development Guidelines
-- Follow the 150-line modularity constraint from Scripts 01 SOP
+- Follow the 150-line modularity constraint from AI-Powered Development SOP
 - Add comprehensive error handling
 - Include usage examples in documentation
 - Test on multiple platforms when possible